ilkkamtk/hybridisovellukset/Week4/hooks.md

 ## Rules of Hooks

 - Hooks are JavaScript/TypeScript functions, but they impose additional rules:
-    - Only call Hooks at the top level of a component.
-Don’t call Hooks inside loops, conditions, or nested functions.
+    - You can call Hooks at any level of a React function component, not just at the top level.
+However, ensure that Hooks are called unconditionally and not within loops, conditions, or nested functions.
-    - Only call Hooks from React components.
-Don’t call Hooks from regular JavaScript/TypeScript functions.
+    - Only call Hooks from React components or custom Hooks.
+Don't call Hooks from regular JavaScript functions.
     - Hooks start with the word `use` so that React knows to treat them as Hooks.

 ## useState